altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - Amoung other things, i'm interested in solving complex problems, \
-   data processing systems, AI models and software engineering
+ - Amoung other things, i'm interested in solving complex problems by developping, using algorithms and software engineering
  - I'm a bike practitioner, jogger and traveler
  - I have an amazing wife and two cats